sandhawke/open-namespace-process/README.md

    with pointers to evidence, and more details like test results.)

 The HTML and JSON-LD documents available at the vocabulary namespace URL will be generated from this database.
 Since size is important for a JSON-LD context document, it may link to the full information rather than including it.

 ## Pull requests

 Pull requests to the database are evaluated by one or more "namespace maintainers" at their earliest convenience.
-In this stage they are evaluated for process and safety, not for other issues like ontology design, uniqueness, relevance, adoption, utility, or editorial quality.
-If the PR is not an obvious accept or reject on process and safety grounds, it should be prompty escalated to the full group of namespace maintainers and potentially the CG.
-Safety issue might need to be escalated to the W3C or GitHub safety teams.
-Process issues are defined in this document; safety issues in the CG code-of-conduct, the W3C CEPC, and other relevant documents.
+They are evaluated for process and safety, not for other issues like ontology design, uniqueness, relevance, adoption, utility, or editorial quality.
+If the PR is not an obvious accept or reject on process and safety grounds, it should be prompty escalated to the full group of namespace maintainers and potentially the CG for investigation, discussion, and a decision.
+Safety issues may need to be escalated to the W3C or GitHub safety teams.
+Process issues are defined in this document; safety issues are defined in the CG code-of-conduct, the [W3C CEPC](https://www.w3.org/Consortium/cepc/), and other relevant documents.

+Maintainers may make "friendly" suggestions for improvement to the PR, as long as it is clear the PR will be approved promptly even if the suggestions are not accepted.

 ## New terms

-Process allows anyone to add terms not currently in the database, with the following constraints:
+This process allows anyone to add terms not currently in the database, with the following constraints:
  - the term is classified as "unstable"
  - the person making the pull request must be named as editor
  - one or more implementations must be listed (they may be "pending", that is, planning to implement support for the term)